sindresorhus/open/readme.md

 #### target

-*Required*
 Type: `string`

 The thing you want to open.
 Can be a URL, file, or executable.

 Opens in the default app for the file type.
-Eg. URLs opens in your default browser.
+For example, URLs opens in your default browser.

 #### options

-Type: `object`
+Type: `Object`

 ##### wait

-Type: `boolean`
+Type: `boolean`<br>
 Default: `true`

 Wait for the opened app to exit before calling the `callback`.
 If `false` it's called immediately when opening the app.